Pedestrian Struck, Killed By Hit-And-Run Driver In Glen Rock

 Meanwhile, the vehicle -- believed to be a Honda CRV -- continued north into Ridgewood with heavy front-end damage, responders said.

-The SUV had knocked the woman into Lincoln Avenue's southbound lanes, leaving clothing strewn across the roadway, witnesses said.
+The SUV had knocked the woman into Lincoln Avenue's southbound lanes, leaving clothing strewn across the roadway, said witnesses who included a truck driver.

 Her name was being temporarily withheld pending the notification of next of kin, Rebein said.